conekta/conekta-android/README.md

 The artifact contains everything you need to start processing mobile payments.

 ### Instructions
-This example uses mavenLocal to install the .aar (Tokenizer) artefact.
+This example uses mavenLocal to install the .aar (conektasdk) artefact.
 ```
 repositories {
     mavenCentral()